Care from Experts you trust

 Trauma is an emotional response to an event or experience that the individual perceives to be physically or emotionally harmful or life-threatening.
 It results in lasting adverse effects on the individual’s functioning.
 In the United States, 61 percent of men and 51 percent of women report exposure to at least one lifetime traumatic event.
 And, 90 percent of clients in public behavioral health care settings have experienced trauma.
-Trauma therapy

 Regardless of its source, trauma contains three common elements.
 Firstly, it was unexpected.
 Secondly, the person was unprepared.
 Thirdly, there was nothing the person could do to stop it from happening.
 Simply put, traumatic events are beyond a person’s control.
 It is not the event that determines whether something is traumatic to someone.
 Rather, it is the individual’s experience of the event and the meaning they attach to it.

-First and foremost, an understanding of trauma biology guides my treatment philosophy.
+First and foremost, an understanding of trauma biology guides our treatment philosophy.
 The physiological changes that occur lead to a state of heightened autonomic arousal.
 Although reactions do range in severity, even the most acute responses are natural reactions to dysregulation.
 Therefore, they are not signs of psychopathology or mental illness.

-Understanding Trauma's Effects on the Brain, Body and Emotions
+Trauma's Effects on the brain

 In this TEDx Talk, Janet Seahorn, discusses how traumatic events cause changes within the body.